uivlis/conditional-tokens/source/pm-js-usage.md

 }
 buyOutcomeTokens()
 ```
-This function internally will perform 2-3 transaction, depending if you already convert ETH to WETH or if it uses another token.
+This function will internally perform 2-3 transaction, depending on if you already convert ETH to WETH or if it uses another token.
-You can check your balance, as in the previous section, by calling: `checkBalances()`, you will notice that this time, you only have balance for one of the outcome tokens, not for both.
+You can check your balance, as in the previous section, by calling: `checkBalances()`, you will notice that this time, you only have a balance for one of the outcome tokens, not for both.

 Similarly, you can see how much these outcome tokens are worth to the `market` with `LMSRMarketMaker.calcProfit`